-Recruiting efforts these days focus on transfusions of young blood
+Recruiting Ski Club members these days focus on transformation and young blood

-When the Charlotte (North Carolina) Ski and Snowboard Club wanted to focus on attracting younger members, they moved their membership meetings to a local brewery.
+When the Charlotte (North Carolina) Ski and Snowboard Club wanted to focus on attracting younger members to their ski club, they moved their membership meetings to a local brewery.

 They scheduled activities attractive to younger prospective members, including a trampoline dodgeball event.
 They emphasized snowboarding as well as skiing in activity promotions.